bilalturkmen/shapes-with-css/README.md

-# Separate Sections Some Shapes With Css
+# Separate Sections With Css Shapes
 I used some angles, shapes and waves between sections of a web page via css

 Demo: https://bilalturkmen.github.io/shapes-with-css/